team-leoo/CacheCleaner/README.md

 This bundle requires Symfony >= 2.8

 ### Configuration ###
-Required : add the commands that will trigger the event.
+Required : import the configuration file (warning: it might be missing so you must add "ignore_errors").
 ```
 #app/config/config.yml
 imports: